About Copiah County

 - Fees must be paid by cash, check, or money order, with credit card payment availability varying by office.

 In-person court record searches can be conducted at the Circuit Clerk's office or Chancery Clerk's office during regular business hours, Monday through Friday, 8:00 AM to 5:00 PM.
-While Mississippi has implemented the Mississippi Electronic Courts (MEC) system for electronic filing, comprehensive online case search capabilities vary by county, and Copiah County primarily requires in-person or telephone inquiries for case status information.
+While Mississippi has implemented the Mississippi Electronic Courts (MEC) system for electronic filing, full online case search capabilities vary by county, and Copiah County primarily requires in-person or telephone inquiries for case status information.

 Property & Public Records